 During her time in law school, Kirsten also worked in the realm of civil litigation and served as an extern to the general counsel of John Carroll University.
 Her client-centered philosophy allows her to achieve success in litigation, while being attentive to the client through the entire process.

 A native of the small town of Ocean Springs, Mississippi, Kirsten has been a proud adopted Clevelander since 2014.
-She now lives in Westlake, Ohio with her husband.
+She now lives in Westlake, Ohio with her husband and their daughter.